Rickmansworth as John White knew it

 John White’s letter was clearly used as an example of the economics of farming for small holders, in connection with a Unions and agricultural strikes meeting when

-Extract from The Western Times, 15 July 1873 entitled “Agricultural Strikes and Unions”
+Extract from The Western Times, 15 July 1873 entitled “Agricultural Strikes and Unions”:

-The developing town – commerce (1)
+The developing town – commerce

 Rickmansworth, like most small towns, didn’t have a regular banking service, although some local solicitors had been licenced as banks since about 1806.
 Then in 1851 the London and County Bank announced that the manager of its Uxbridge branch would attend in the town on a Friday, and it opened a branch properly in 1856.
 John White was a customer.
+The bank built a proper branch in the High Street in 1890.

 In the 1841 Census there were six attorneys (and one banker), three Excise Officers (probably because of the brewery), three land surveyors, the postmaster, fifteen teachers, two stationers, five doctors, two vets, four wharfingers and five clergymen.
 A perfumier completed the list of ‘white collar’ professionals.